Carsharing: Types of car sharing

+Business-to-consumer

+Traffic signs for car sharing and charging parking for e-cars in Germany.

+In the B2C model, a carsharing provider owns and maintains a fleet of vehicles accessible to members for short-term use.
+B2C car sharing can be station-based or one-way/free-floating.

+Unlike traditional car hire, B2C car sharing is a fully automated, 24/7 self-service model.
+Having passed a one-time membership approval process, including background driving checks and payment verification, users can locate and unlock vehicles instantly via a mobile app.
+Rentals are by the minute or hour, and rates typically include the cost of fuel and insurance.
+While traditional rentals typically focus on centralised hubs like airports, B2C carsharing vehicles are distributed throughout urban service areas, often placed near public transport to facilitate "last-mile" connectivity.
+Unlike traditional rentals, vehicles are often maintained and cleaned on a schedule but not between every individual use.
+Fleet operators utilize decentralized refueling methods, such as mobile fuel trucks used by Yandex.Drive, or rely on members to refuel when levels are low, with costs borne by the provider.
+Additionally, although carsharing services meet the legal minimum insurance requirements, their insurance policies vary significantly, and the model has been criticised for providing lower liability coverage compared to the more comprehensive protections typically provided by established traditional car rental companies.

-Station-based car sharing
+Round trip/Station-based car sharing

-With station-based (or round-trip) car sharing, the cars are permanently stationed at designated stations, typically simply reserved parking spaces.
+With station-based (or round-trip) car sharing, the cars are permanently stationed at designated stations, typically reserved parking spaces.
 Members pick up the vehicle at the station, and must return it there.
 The car must usually be reserved for a specific amount of time in advance, and must be returned before that time ends.
 Payment is usually both by the hour, and by the distance driven.
 In exchange, a vehicle can be reserved days or weeks in advance, and it is often possible to reserve a specific type of vehicle, such as one with more seats or greater cargo capacity.

 One-way/free-floating car sharing

+Enjoy car sharing vehicles parked at an Enjoy Point station in Italy.